avinashbest/data-structure-iit-kanpur/README.md

 				}
 				temp->next = newnode;

-# Inserting a node at intermediate (Specific) Position
+# Inserting a node at intermediate (Specific) Position:

 Algorithm to insert a new node in an intermediate position in the list: